2qke/WaweCss/README.md

 `text-gray — color: rgb(185, 185, 185);` | Text color gray<br>
 `text-white — color: rgb(224, 224, 224);` | Text color white<br>

+## Text Features
+'text-center' — Centers the text.<br>
+'item-center' — Used to center items on the vertical (horizontal) axis. <br>
+'text-no-decoration' — It removes the lines under the links you are using. <br>
+'list-no-decoration' — Removes objects such as dots, numbers or letters in the li classes you create. <br>
+'hide-item' — Hides the object. <br>

+## Responsive
+'responsive-button' — Makes the buttons mobile friendly.<br>

 ## Other
 `cp — cursor: pointer;` | Classic cursor-pointer<br>